JorgeMigCM/JorgeMigCM/README.md

 - 👀 I’m interested in Web development
 - 🌱 I’m currently learning Vue
 - 💞️ I’m looking to collaborate on ...🎭🎨
+- Hi, I'm Jorge Miguel, a web 🖥 and mobile 📱 developer.
+My interest is to specialize in QA ☕.
+Develop personal projects using JavaScript, PHP, dart, using your libraries like Laravel, Vue and Flutter.
+Based on these developments, my goal is to grow as a QA in the software development industry.
+I am a responsible, curious, committed and interested in technology person 🕹🌆.

 <!---